creachadair/ffs/README.md

 - A [`Child`](./file/wiretype/wiretype.proto#L156) records the name and storage key of a child of a file.
 Children are ordered lexicographically by name.

-### Data Storage
+### Binary Content

 Binary file content is stored in discrete blocks.
 The block size is not fixed, but varies over a (configurable) predefined range of sizes.
 Block boundaries are chosen by splitting the file data with a [rolling hash](./block), similar to the technique used in rsync or LBFS, and contents are stored as raw blobs.

-The blocks belonging to a particular file are recorded in _extents_, where each extent represents an ordered, contiguous sequence of blocks.
-Ranges of file content that consist of all zero-valued bytes are not stored, allowing sparse files to be stored compactly.
+The blocks belonging to a particular file are recorded in one or more _extents_, where each extent represents an ordered, contiguous sequence of blocks.
+Ranges of file content that consist of all zero-valued bytes are not stored, allowing sparse files to be represented compactly.

 ### Children